 In this case, you would be entitled to an income stream equal to the proportion of your investment.

 What can you expect to earn by investing in real estate?
 Don’t let the housing bubble or reality television shows fool you into thinking this is a get-rich-quick plan.
 Historically, you can expect to earn roughly 3% annual growth on your money invested in real estate.

 #2.
 Peer To Peer Lending

-It works by having a person needing a loan skip the bank and visit a peer to peer lending website.
+It works by having a person needing a loan to skip the bank and visit a peer-to-peer lending website.
 There they list why they need the money and how much.
 A credit check is performed by the website to determine their riskiness and assign them an interest rate.